yonatankarp/yonatankarp.com/clb66s76t00o510nv1elzb8vw.md

 # How does HashMap work in Java?

-As an interviewer, I like to ask this question as it shows how much the candidate understands data structures, JVM internals, and generally the way of thinking when thrown into an unknown area.
+As an interviewer, I like to ask this question.
+I Like it as it shows how much the candidate understands data structures.
+If the candidate understands the JVM internals.
+And generally the way of thinking when thrown into an unknown area.

 So why am I sharing this information with you?
 I have seen many candidates that couldn’t answer this correctly (juniors, mid-levels, and seniors).
 Since I’ve been asking about it for a long time, I believe I should replace it and share the answer with the world.

-In this article, I would walk you through the HashMap question with a detailed explanation of each step.
+In this article, I would walk you through the HashMap question.
+I will include a detailed explanation for each of the steps.

 Let’s start!